MoiColl/Tree_of_life_2020/Week38/tuesday/README.md

 ### 1. The insect phylogenetics paper

-You should read this paper before Monday class:
+You should read this paper before Tuesday class:

 Michael W. Gaunt, Michael A. Miles, [An Insect Molecular Clock Dates the Origin of the Insects and Accords with Palaeontological and Biogeographic Landmarks, Molecular Biology and Evolution](https://doi.org/10.1093/oxfordjournals.molbev.a004133), Volume 19, Issue 5, May 2002, Pages 748–761